 Several current statewide elected officials have also accepted AEA contributions, totaling $55,000 in 2022 and $195,000 since first running for office.

-AEA proudly attacks every single tax cut that impacts the Education Trust Fund – their lobbyists testified against cutting the grocery tax and the elimination of the overtime tax in the 2022 Regular session.
-Additionally, AEA testified against the universal school choice bill multiple times and crowed loudly that it was to be congratulated for its legislative demise.
-In fact, after declaring school choice a “danger to Alabama schools” and “a zombie from a horror movie”, AEA claimed to have single-handedly killed the universal school choice bill in 2022, “SB202, the School Voucher Bill, also known as the PRICE Act, by Sen. Larry Stutts, is officially DEAD!
-With your help, AEA worked tirelessly to defeat this legislation, as it would have been detrimental to the ETF and students in Alabama” in their weekly newsletter (https://myaea.orghttps://digital.myaea.org/Alabama-School-Journal-06012023-e-Edition/1).
+AEA proudly attacks every single tax cut that impacts the Education Trust Fund – their lobbyists testified against cutting the grocery tax and the elimination of the overtime tax.
+They were vocal advocates for the passage of the legalization and expansion of gambling in 2024.
+AEA tried to stop universal school choice bills in 2023 and 2024.
+AEA declared school choice a “danger to Alabama schools” and “a zombie from a horror movie”, AEA claimed to have single-handedly killed the universal school choice bill in 2023 and tried to kill the CHOOSE Act in 2024.

 Though AEA attempts to use the fact that many of the teachers that are members of their labor union vote Republican, in a Republican supermajority state that is statistically unsurprising.
 Further, AEA’s declaration that they represent Republican values rings hollow when there is a modicum of analysis regarding the legislation that they attempt to pass or kill.
-AEA may technically represent and/or support “Republicans”, but they certainly don’t support any of the tenants of conservatism or the mission of the Alabama Policy Institute: free markets, limited government or family values.
+AEA may technically represent and/or support “Republicans”, but they certainly don’t support any of the tenents of conservatism or the mission of the Alabama Policy Institute: free markets, limited government & strong families.